 ALABAMA

 Statute(s) None.

 Initial effective date(s) N/A

+Substantive N/A

-Substantive amendment(s) to laws N/A
+amendment(s) to laws Does the law establish a N/A

-Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-N/A
+dedicated fund independent of the

+general treasury for opioid litigation proceeds?

 Does the law set out permissible expenditures for the funds?
 N/A

 Does the law establish a governing council to approve disbursal of the funds?
 N/A

 Recently proposed legislation None.

 ALASKA

 Statute(s) None.

 Initial effective date(s) N/A

+Substantive N/A

-Substantive amendment(s) to laws N/A
+amendment(s) to laws

-Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-N/A
+Does the law establish a N/A

+dedicated fund

+independent of the

+general treasury for

+opioid litigation

+proceeds?

-Does the law set out permissible expenditures for the funds?
-N/A
+Does the law set out N/A

+permissible expenditures for the funds?

-Does the law establish a governing council to approve disbursal of the funds?
-N/A
+Does the law establish a N/A

+governing council to approve disbursal of the

+funds?

-Recently proposed legislation None.
+Recently proposed None.

+legislation

 ARIZONA

 Statute(s) None.

 Initial effective date(s) N/A

+Substantive N/A

-Substantive amendment(s) to laws N/A
+amendment(s) to laws

-Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-N/A
+Does the law establish a N/A

+dedicated fund

+independent of the

+general treasury for

+opioid litigation proceeds?

+-

-Does the law set out permissible expenditures for the funds?
-N/A
+Does the law set out permissible expenditures N/A

+for the funds?

-Does the law establish a governing council to approve disbursal of the funds?
-N/A
+Does the law establish a N/A

+governing council to

+approve disbursal of the

+funds?

-Recently proposed legislation None.
+Recently proposed None.

+legislation

 ARKANSAS

 Statute(s) None.

 Initial effective date(s) N/A

+Substantive N/A

+amendment(s) to laws

+Does the law establish a N/A

+dedicated fund

+independent of the

+general treasury for

+opioid litigation proceeds?

+1

+Does the law set out N/A

+permissible expenditures for the funds?

+Does the law establish a N/A

+governing council to N/A

+approve disbursal of the

+funds?

+Recently proposed legislation None.

+CALIFORNIA

+Statute(s) None.

+Initial effective date(s) N/A

 Substantive amendment(s) to laws N/A

-Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-N/A
+Does the law establish a dedicated fund N/A

+independent of the general treasury for opioid litigation proceeds?

 Does the law set out permissible expenditures for the funds?
 N/A

 Does the law establish a governing council to approve disbursal of the funds?
 N/A

-Recently proposed legislation None.
+Recently proposed legislation S.B.

-CALIFORNIA Statute(s) None.
-Initial effective date(s) N/A Substantive amendment(s) to laws N/A Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-N/A Does the law set out permissible expenditures for the funds?
-N/A Does the law establish a governing council to approve disbursal of the funds?
-N/A Recently proposed legislation S.B.
 1282, 2021-22 Reg.
 Sess.
 (Cal.
 2022).
 This bill establishes an independent fund for opioid litigation proceeds and restricts the approved purposes of expenditures.
 It does not propose to create an advisory committee.
-As of May 2022, the bill is pending in a Senate committee.
+As of December 2022, the bill is pending in a Senate committee.